MisTurtle/NamelessPrograms/FILE^_i_^_b_H_2^_l_)_V_b_1^_0^_#_J_^_E_ ^_D_Y_^_E_H_/$_H_H_2^_z_2^_x_%_G_2^_z_G_-_G_X_v_ strings^_/README.md

 This unnamed program will count the number of double quoted strings in a file.
 An example file is provided : [a_file_to_test_this_program.txt](a_file_to_test_this_program.txt).

-> **Note:**
-> Hmm, I haven't tried, but it's probably possible to delete important files with this if modified, so...

 ## Usage

 To try your own file, either replace the content of the provided file, or change the path at the beginning of the program (starting from `aU_fileU_`... until `_txt`).